aliakb/scalastic/README.md

 ## Usage

-Scalastic extends functionality of the Elasticsearch client by adding a property called "partitions", which represents a gateway to partitions.
+Scalastic extends functionality of the Elasticsearch client by adding a property called "partitions" to the Elasticsearch client.
+That property serves as a gateway to all partitions' functionality.

 ### Creating a partition
 ```ruby